 Do we get to taste the food?

 Of course!
 Class would not be complete without your chance to sample everything that was prepared by the chef.
 Each class also includes wine tastings and a chance to win door prizes.

 Do the classes ever focus on specific techniques?

 Absolutely.
 Our chefs have shared their own unique twists on everything from pickling and iron-skillet cooking to sauces and grilling!

 How do you choose the chefs who teach your classes?

-The cause of hunger is one that many chefs embrace, and ACFB has received incredible support from Atlanta’s hospitality industry throughout the years.
+The cause of hunger is one that many chefs embrace, and the Food Bank has received incredible support from Atlanta’s hospitality industry throughout the years.
 We invite chefs from the best establishments in town, and most often they are glad to help.
 Many have returned to teach again after their initial experience.

 Are Simple Abundance Chefs involved in other hunger relief efforts?

 Yes.
 Many participate in gala fundraisers such as Share Our Strength’s Taste of the Nation.
-Several also host Supper Club, ACFB’s monthly dine-out event.
+Visit our Events page for other upcoming chef-involved events that benefit the Food Bank.

 Sign me up!
 How do I register, and when is payment due?